nmoroze/tclint/docs/violations.md

 ### Rationale

 Blank lines can be used to visually organize code and enhance readability.
-However, an excessive number unecessarily increases file length and may result in inconsistent visual organization, decreasing readability.
+However, an excessive number unnecessarily increases file length and may result in inconsistent visual organization, decreasing readability.

 ## `command-args`